MaggieDaisy/Discover-Sardinia/README.md

 # 5. Testing

 The final result of this project is a front-end web application based on the principles of user experience design, accessibility, and responsivity.
-**This is an interactive front-end web application developed and implemented by using HTML, CSS and JavaScript with additional Bootstrap and jQuery elements**, so required testing was conducted on the basis of visual effects, website layout and interactive actions which user can take it during navigation.
+**This is an interactive front-end web application developed and implemented by using HTML, CSS and JavaScript with additional Bootstrap and jQuery elements**, so required testing was conducted based on visual effects, website layout and interactive actions which user can take it during navigation.

 **General manual and further testing results:** ---> please click [here](tests.md)